wohaco/despace/venus_sample_return_mission.md

 In the final two phases, the ascent vehicle would carry the samples back to the Venus Orbiting Vehicle where they would be transferred to the Earth Return Vehicle.

-At Earth orbit, an Earth Orbiting Canister (EOC) containing the samples would be ejected into 280 km (173.6 miles) by 40 000 km (24 800 miles) orbit around Earth.
+At Earth orbit, an Earth Orbiting Canister (EOC) containing the samples would be ejected into 280 ㎞ (173.6 miles) by 40 000 ㎞ (24 800 miles) orbit around Earth.
 The canister would be retrieved by an orbit transfer vehicle.

 The Aquila‑type remote aircraft has the capability to be launched from truck, fly pre‑programmed course and autonomously maneuver back to the launcher for recovery into net.
 The remotely‑piloted airplane engine, which burns hydrazine, was developed in 1978.
 Other technologies, including navigation, rendezvous, docking and snaring tethered balloon, were more recently developed.